CycloneDX/guides/SBOM/en/0x40-BOM_Coverage_Maturity_Quality.md

 and improve their software supply chain assurance.
 SCVS is required in [NIST SP 800-218](https://csrc.nist.gov/publications/detail/sp/800-218/final) (SSDF v1.1) and similar frameworks.

-In addition to the supply chain controls it recommends, SCVS also has a complimentary[BOM Maturity Model](https://scvs.owasp.org/bom-maturity-model/) which allows bill of materials to be evaluated.
+In addition to the supply chain controls it recommends, SCVS also has a complementary [BOM Maturity Model](https://scvs.owasp.org/bom-maturity-model/) which allows bill of materials to be evaluated.
 The model consists of:

 - a formal taxonomy of different types of data possible in a bill of materials, independent of BOM format